needle-mirror/com.unity.memoryprofiler/Documentation~/selection-details-component.md

 Th Selection Details component also provides information about the object through the following data groups:

 * A: [Basic](#basic) - displays high level information about any selected object.
+* B: [MetaData](#metadata) - displays various detailed information about certain objects.
-* B: [Help](#help) - displays text to explain the status of the object in more detail.
+* C: [Help](#help) - displays text to explain the status of the object in more detail.
-* C: [Advanced](#advanced) - displays more detailed information about the object than the Basic group.
+* D: [Advanced](#advanced) - displays more detailed information about the object than the Basic group.
 The Selection Details panel doesn't display this group for all types of objects.
-* D: [Preview](#preview) - displays a preview of how an object appears in the Editor or your application e.g. Shaders.
+* E: [Preview](#preview) - displays a preview of how an object appears in the Editor or your application e.g. Shaders.
-* E: [Managed Fields](#managed-fields) - displays a table including any managed fields the selected object contains and information about those fields.
+* F: [Managed Fields](#managed-fields) - displays a table including any managed fields the selected object contains and information about those fields.

 ## Basic